Last editedOct 20222 min read

 Using Direct Debit lets you separate your financial relationship with your customers from the service you provide them, allowing you to focus on your business in three main ways:

-- Letting you automatically increase fees when you need to
+Letting you easily increase fees when you need to (with customer notification)

 1. Direct Debit improves member retention by reducing payment failures

 Many gyms let members pay using credit and debit cards.
 Roughly 3-5% of these payments fail each month due to cards expiring or being cancelled.
 This is a bad experience for your members, creates unnecessary work for them having to update their details and worst of all, if they forget, they may just choose to let their membership lapse.
 In contrast, Direct Debit payments use a customer’s bank details, which rarely expire or change.